-Similarly with the definition of Authorization function in oneM2M TS-0003 [b-Y.oneM2M TS-0003], services and data access in the industrial domain are authorized to authenticated entities/users according to provisioned ACPs and assigned roles.
-Identity-based ACP (Access Control List in oneM2M TS-0003 [b-Y.oneM2M TS-0003]), role-based ACP (RBAC in oneM2M TS-0003 [b-Y.oneM2M TS-0003]) and rule-based ACP are the common authorization mechanisms.
+Similarly with the definition of Authorization function in oneM2M TS-0003 [b-oneM2M TS-0003], services and data access in the industrial domain are authorized to authenticated entities/users according to provisioned ACPs and assigned roles.
+Identity-based ACP (Access Control List in oneM2M TS-0003 [b-oneM2M TS-0003]), role-based ACP (RBAC in oneM2M TS-0003 [b-oneM2M TS-0003]) and rule-based ACP are the common authorization mechanisms.

 An additional requirement of supervisor override exists in the industrial domain.
 While automated common authorization mechanisms are sufficient in most scenarios, in the event of emergencies or other serious events, a manual override of automated authorization mechanism is needed, especially in control systems.